twinnydotdev/symmetry-core/readme.md

 - `serverKey`: The unique key for connecting to the Symmetry server.
 - `userSecret`: The secret key for user authentication and points tracking.
 - `systemMessage`: An optional system message for each conversation.
+- `userSecret`: The secret key for user authentication and points tracking.

 Adjust these settings according to your preferences and setup.